-Request an Attraction Access Pass at Guest Services at either of the two Six Flags theme parks in California, located in LA County’s Valencia and in Vallejo, east of San Francisco.
+Request an Attraction Access Pass at Guest Services at either of the two Six Flags theme parks in California, located in Los Angeles County’s Valencia and in Vallejo, east of San Francisco.
 The pass lets the guest and up to three companions board their chosen rides on a fairly set schedule, with set time intervals in between (at each ride, the attendant marks the time once the ride has been completed).
 You will need a doctor’s note attesting that there is some kind of disability, to receive an Attraction Access Pass, but once you have received a pass at any Six Flags park, you won’t need to present a note again—your information will be stored in the parks’ overall system.

 Ask at Guest Relations about assisted listening devices for any shows; American Sign Language Interpreters are available if requested at least seven days in advance.
-Licenced Personal Assistants, meanwhile, can accompany their disabled visitor for free.
+Licensed Personal Assistants, meanwhile, can accompany their disabled visitor for free.

 Balboa Park Museums, San Diego

-Two of the park’s most child-friendly museums also have special days for ASD families.
+Two of the San Diego park’s most child-friendly museums also have special days for ASD families.
 The Fleet Science Center offers Autism Accessibility Mornings on the third Saturday of each month.
 On such days, the museum opens early for quieter explorations; has a designated cooling-off space; and features a special, lowered-volume (and lights-on) IMAX screening.
 Nearby, The San Diego Natural History Museum offers ASD mornings every second Saturday of every month.
 Admission on those days includes a private, sensory-friendly showing of 'Ocean Oasis' in the giant IMAX theatre, and access to a quiet room from 9 am to noon.
 Every day at the two museums you can request assistive listening devices for use with the museum’s IMAX films, or closed-captioning devices for the Fleet’s Dome Theater.

 San Diego Children’s Discovery Museum, Escondido

-This museum in San Diego’s North County offers Sensory-Friendly Museum Mornings on the first Sunday of the month, from 9 am to 10 am, and then every Monday from 8.30 am to 9.30 am.
+This museum in San Diego’s North County town offers Sensory-Friendly Museum Mornings on the first Sunday of the month, from 9 am to 10 am, and then every Monday from 8.30 am to 9.30 am.
 Visitors on the spectrum or with sensory sensitivities can make use of quiet places and a designated break space.
 On any day, ask at the front desk for noise-cancelling headphones.